 The British Nuclear Medicine Society, or BNMS, is the professional body which oversees the practice of nuclear medicine in the UK.
 The BNMS have a section on their website which is dedicated to patients and explains more about nuclear medicine and the various procedures carried out in British hospitals.

 Butterfly Thyroid Cancer Trust is an award winning national charity dedicated to supporting patients with thyroid cancer.
 The Butterfly website contains information for patients including stories from patients who have been treated for thyroid cancer, information about the disease and a description of a typical treatment pathway.

-The Nuclear Medicine Department has created a series of information leaflets about some of the different procedures we perform.
-These can be viewed and downloaded from:
+The Nuclear Medicine Department has also created a series of patient information leaflets about some of the different procedures we perform.

 Finally, if there is a question you want to ask us about nuclear medicine in general or about your visit to us, please contact the department at Castle Hill on (01482) 622125 or at Hull Royal on (01482) 674782.